 Roth IRA Rollover Rules From 401k

-Prior to January 1, 2008 you were simply not able to directly rollover your 401k into a Roth IRA.
-If you wanted to do so you had to complete a two-step process.
-(Keep in mind that this would also apply to old Simple IRA’s, SEP IRA’s and 403b’s, 457, and qualified pensions, too)
+Before January 1, 2008, you weren’t able to roll your 401(k) into a Roth IRA directly at all.
+If you wanted to do so, you had to complete a two-step process.
+(Keep in mind that this would also apply to old Simple IRAs, SEP IRAs, and 403bs, 457, and qualified pensions, too).

 - Open a Traditional IRA.